 Introduction to Exercise Science

-Introduction to the profession of exercise science, including elements from the basic and clinical sciences, and other allied health professions that integrate with exercise science.
+Introduction to the field of exercise science, including elements from the basic and clinical sciences and other allied health professions that integrate with exercise science.

 Responding to Emergencies